 When second and third marriages result in the blending of two families, a complicated financial picture may emerge.
-Couples coming into a second or third marriage bring with them ex-spouses, children from previous relationships and financial responsibilities, assets and liabilities that may carry deep emotional attachments.
+Couples entering a second or third marriage bring with them ex-spouses, children from previous relationships and financial responsibilities, assets and liabilities that may carry deep emotional attachments.
 Addressing these delicate issues from the onset will help newly blended families avoid a rocky road of financial disputes in the future.
 Following are some key points to consider.

 Communicate